hanabi/hanabi.github.io/docs/level-23.md

 <ChopMove />

 - For example, Alice performs an *Unnecessary Unknown Trash Discharge* by cluing Cathy.
 Then Bob should blind-play his *Third Finesse Position* (from the clue), and Cathy should *Chop Move* the cards right of the clue target (from the unnecessariness).
 - For example, Alice performs an *Unnecessary Unknown Trash Discharge* on a single off-chop card in Donald's hand, while Donald's chop is trash.
 Now Bob blind-plays his *Third Finesse Position* (from the clue).
 Cathy sees that Bob's card could have been clued directly, so Donald is about to chop move a trash card.
-Therefore Cathy plays her second finesse position as an additional *Bad Chop Move Ejection*.
+Therefore Cathy plays her *Second Finesse Position* as an additional *Bad Chop Move Ejection*.
 - Importantly, note that *Unnecessary Chop Moves* are tricky in that they have **information asymmetry**: the player who blind-plays will **not** know that the card is chop moved, while everyone else will.
 All players will have to keep this in mind until the *Chop Move* has been demonstrated.

 <br />